doscom-2018/doscom-2018.github.io/README.md

 ```
 3. Go to directory you just made and create `index.md`.
 4. Fill `index.md` with your content using markdown &/ html format.
+5. Create `thumbnail.jpg` file with `800 x 600` resolution.
-5. Then open `/posts/index.md` and add directory name `(YYYY-MM-DD-post-title-you-want-to-create)` to posts index.
+6. Then open `/posts/index.md` and add directory name `(YYYY-MM-DD-post-title-you-want-to-create)` to posts index.
-6. git add, commit, dan push.
+7. Git add, commit, and push.
-7. if you set CI/CD, your blog will automatically updated.
+8. If you set CI/CD, your blog will automatically updated.

-> Make sure only using `1234567890abcdefghijklmnopqrstuvwxyz` and `-` as index seperator
+> Make sure only using `1234567890abcdefghijklmnopqrstuvwxyz` and `-` as index separator

 ### Pros
 * You can write in any platform as long as you have git and text editor.